-Alternatively you can compare all of these providers using Activequote.com's price and feature comparison service.
+Alternatively, you can compare all of these providers using Activequote.com's price and feature comparison service.

-HMCA (Hospital & Medical Care Association) review
+HMCA (Hospital & Medical Care Association) Health Insurance Review

 HMCA offers a range of health and other insurance plans for members of trade, professional and membership groups.
 Its health cover is arranged through The Care Insurance Company Ltd, Gibraltar.

 HMCA splits its private medical insurance into three plans:

 - Medical Care Plan — Provides benefits towards out-patient and in-patient treatments, even while you travel abroad.
 This is HMCA’s more comprehensive form of cover.

 - Medical Saver Plan — Covers in-patient treatment and lets you get treatment abroad too.

 - Medical Starter Plan — HMCA’s most affordable plan.
 It only covers in-patient treatments in the UK.

 There are no excess or age restrictions on any of HMCA’s medical care plans.